groupJia/MedShare2021/README.md

 # MedShare2021
 This is the code of paper

-MedSharing: A Privacy-Preserving Medical Data Sharing System by Using Blockchain
+MedShare: A Privacy-Preserving Medical Data Sharing System by Using Blockchain